robbert-harms/MCT/README.rst

 The MRI Coil-reconstruct Toolbox, MCT, is a small toolbox for combining the channels of a multi-channel MRI acquisition.
 Where possible, this toolbox uses GPU accelerated routines to speed-up the processing.
 For example, the weights of the STARC (STAbility-weighted Rf-coil Combination) reconstruction model are fitted using the GPU or using multi-threaded CPU.
-At the moment MCT only supports rSoS (root Sum Of Squares) and STARC reconstruction, with plans for adding rCovSoS and others.
+At the moment MCT supports rSoS (root Sum Of Squares), rCovSoS (same as SoS but than with additional usage of a noise covariance matrix) and STARC.

+**Beta version notice**

+Please note that this software is still in beta and that the user interface may change over versions.

 *******
 Summary
 *******
+* features multiple coil combine / reconstruction methods
+* command line and python interface
 * GPU/multicore-CPU accelerated STARC
-* rSoS (root Sum of Squares) and STARC available
-* command line and python interface
 * Free Open Source Software: LGPL v3 license
 * Python and OpenCL based
 * Full documentation: https://mct.readthedocs.io/